 Or call to make an appointment today so we can help you get back on your feet!

 Learn about specific types of Foot & Ankle Conditions here:

 A normal cartilage layer in joints allows nearly frictionless and pain-free movement.
 When it is damaged or diseased by arthritis, joints become stiff and painful.
 Every joint is enclosed by a fibrous tissue envelope or capsule with a smooth tissue lining, called the synovium.
 The synovium produces fluid that reduces friction and wear in a joint.
 After examination, joint replacement is considered if other treatment options will not relieve the pain and disability.

-For hip and knee replacements, you will often stand and begin walking the day after surgery.
+For hip and knee replacements, you will often stand and begin walking the day after the procedure.
 Initially, you will walk with a walker, crutches, or a cane.
 Most patients have some temporary pain in the replaced joint because the surrounding muscles are weak from inactivity and the tissues are healing.

 Exercise is an important part of the recovery process.
-Your orthopaedic surgeon will discuss an exercise program for you after surgery.
+Your surgeon will discuss an exercise program for you after surgery.
 This varies for different joint replacements and for the differing needs of each patient.

-Pacific Rim Orthopaedic Surgeons has a fellowship-trained specialist in sports medicine.
+Pacific Rim Orthopedic Surgeons has a fellowship-trained specialist in sports medicine.
 Sports injuries occur due to overuse or acute trauma of a part of the body when participating in a certain activity.
 For example, runner’s knee is a painful condition generally associated with running, while tennis elbow is a form of repetitive stress injury at the elbow.

 Other types of injuries can be caused by hard contact with something.
 This can often cause a broken bone or torn ligament or tendon.